 All requests for City of Bellevue public records, including police records, can be made via our public records center.
-All information about the process, including timelines and possible fees are available at the records center.
+Information about the process, including timelines and possible fees, are available at the records center.

-Police records include case reports, collision reports, crime statistics, incident reports and photographs and audio/video associated with police cases.
-Requests must concern identifiable records relating to the conduct of Bellevue police business prepared, owned, used or retained by the Bellevue department.
+Police records include case reports, collision reports, crime statistics, incident reports and photographs, and audio/video associated with police cases.
+Requests must concern identifiable records relating to the conduct of Bellevue police business prepared, owned, used, or retained by the Bellevue department.
 You may also request a public record via mail.
 Please address your request to - Bellevue Police Department, Public Records Request, P.O.
 Box 90012, Bellevue, WA 98009.

-- 911 calls/tapes: The North East King County Regional Public Safety Communication Agency (NORCOM) dispatches for several local police and fire departments, including Bellevue's, and is responsible for the release of 911 calls/tapes.
+- 911 calls/tapes: The North East King County Regional Public Safety Communication Agency (NORCOM) dispatches several local police and fire departments, including Bellevue's, and is responsible for releasing 911 calls/tapes.

-- Criminal history records:: For a statewide criminal history check, you may contact the Washington State Patrol WATCH program.
+- Criminal history records: You may contact the Washington State Patrol WATCH program for a statewide criminal history check.

 Redactions or Exemptions